Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_windows.md

     In this example, it is "2A1B236A3839A2D8070E9A0EE21C9E1488DDBA7E".
     It will be used to create the logical device on your Azure IoT Hub.

 4. Download the [Baltimore PEM CA](https://cacerts.digicert.com/BaltimoreCyberTrustRoot.crt.pem) into the directory.
+Note that Windows might try and change the extension to `.cer` instead of `.pem`.
+Rename the file to a `.pem` extension if it does that.

-    You should have it saved as shown bellow:
+    You should have it saved as shown below:

     ```powershell
     C:\azure-sdk-for-c\sdk\samples\iot> ls BaltimoreCyberTrustRoot.crt.pem